ICAEW.com works better with JavaScript enabled.

 The winners are people with savings who should get a bigger return on their deposits.
 In contrast, when interest rates fall, borrowers’ benefit, while savers lose out.

-Since December 2021, interest rates have risen sharply from 0.1% to its current rate of 5.25% - a 16 year high - as the Bank of England tried to tackle the biggest inflation shock in over 40 years.
-However, interest rates have remained on hold at 5.25% since August 2023.
+From December 2021, interest rates rose sharply from 0.1% to reach a16-year high of 5.25% in August 2023 as the Bank of England tried to tackle the biggest inflation shock in over 40 years.
+However, since August 2024 the MPC have loosened policy twice to its current rate of 4.75%.

 What is the outlook for UK interest rates?

-With UK inflation close to the Bank's 2% target, a couple of interest rate cuts this year are possible.
-However, lingering concerns over underlying inflationary pressures may delay the timing of any loosening of policy and when rates do start falling, the reductions will be gradual.
+Even though interest rates have further to fall, lingering concerns over underlying inflationary pressures may delay the timing of any loosening of policy and when rates do start falling, the reductions will be gradual.

 Some of the main challenges facing UK interest rates